harryzhou2000/HarrysNotes/DNDSR/OMP_test.md

 ---
-title: OMP Test
+title: OMP Implementation in DNDSR
 date: 2025-01-21
 type: post
 ---

-# OMP Implementation in DNDSR

 Due to the status on THTJ (国家超算中心天津), where the ARM64 section has: 64 cores / node but maximum 56 ranks / node for high speed network, OMP implementation is considered.